KeYProject/key-docs/docs/user/ProofCaching.md

 3. Neither branch uses state merging
 4. S' may not contain query terms
 5. S' may not contain modalities
+6. All proof rules used in the branch starting at S' must be available in proof P at sequent S (or derived in the same way)

 Condition 4 and 5 are required because the definition of method frames depends on the Java source code currently loaded, which is not checked when searching.